tuhuynh27/go-ioc/README.md

 - Uses pure compile-time code generation
 - Has zero runtime overhead
 - Generates plain Go code that's as efficient as hand-written dependency injection
-- No reflection, no runtime container, no map lookups
+- No reflection, no runtime container